tmp2tmp/eee/docs/README.md

 - [Covariant return types are supported](covariant_return_types.md)
 - Virtual functions are implemented as function `objects':
 <!-- - function pointers are easily implemented as function object pointers.      -->
-  - Function Specializations can be confined and maintained more conveniently than of global/module functions which have only namespace as a confining measure.
+  - Function specializations can be confined and maintained more conveniently than of global/module functions which have only namespace as a confining measure.
   - OOP features can be taken advantage of on the virtual function objects: &nbsp; <!-- polymorphism, inheritance etc-->
     - Instance specific data can be associated to each function object while global/module functions can have only common global/static data.